Welcome to our Coleman Montana 8 Person Tent review!

 How to Setup the Coleman Montana

-Go solo or grab a friend, and do the following:
+Go solo or grab a friend, and follow our set up guide:

 - Lay the tent out on flat land, door facing the direction you want the entrance to be.